Abuzaid001/Abuzaid001/README.md

 #🔭 I’m currently working on :

--Building simple,responsive websites with HTML and CSS -Learning Javascript for interactive frontend functionality -Exploring Git and Github for version control.
+-Building simple,responsive websites with HTML and CSS.
+-Learning Javascript for interactive frontend functionality.
+-Exploring Git and Github for version control.
--Learning more on new sites that offers certificate.(certificate coming **soon**)
+-Learning more on new sites that offers certificate.(certificate coming **soon**).

 #😎Skills ........
 -HTML(almost mastered✔)